openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 .. note::

-   This guide was written when upgrading from Ubuntu Bionic to Focal during the Victoria release cycle.
+   This guide was last updated when upgrading from Ubuntu Focal to Jammy during the Antelope (2023.1) release.
+For earlier releases please see other versions of the guide.

 Introduction
 ============